takuya-motoshima/pdf2thumbnail/README.md

     - {string} pdfPathOrDataUrl The path to the PDF file, DataURL.
     - {string} outputDir Directory path to output thumbnails.
     - {number} options.width?
 Width of output thumbnail (px).
 Default is 595 (px).
+    - {number} options.xDensity?
+Horizontal resolution.
+The unit is dpi and default is 288.
+    - {number} options.yDensity?
+Vertical resolution.
+The unit is dpi and default is 288.
     - {number} options.quality?
 The quality of the thumbnail to output (1-100).
 Default is 100.
     - {string} options.format?
 The format of the output thumbnail.
 Default is jpg.
     - {number} options.start?
 Starting page position starting from 1.